Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   * No check for incident urgency when a support user tries to close an incident.
   * No validation prevents them from changing the status to "Closed" for high-urgency incidents.
-  * Admin privileges are not automatically enforced at the ProcessorService and operation level
+  * Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
 Exploitation: (TBD with screenshots)